vittel1/julea/doc/container.md

 ## Podman
 The Docker images and Dockerfiles are also supported by Podman.
 Here you can use the same commands as for Docker.
-Just replace *docker* with *podman* at the beginning of the command.
+Just replace *docker* with *podman* at the beginning of the instruction.

 ### Podman-Compose
 To use the *docker-compose.yml* with Podman, the following project can be used: https://github.com/containers/podman-compose